peilun-he/PDSim/README.md

 ### Replicating Schwartz and Smith's Results

-In this section, we reproduce Figure 1 and Figure 4 from Schwartz and Smith's paper using our own implementation.
+In this section, we replicate the Figures 1 and 4 from Schwartz and Smith's paper using PDSIM.

-The figure below displays the replication of Figure 1 from Schwartz and Smith's paper.
+The figure below represents the replication of Figure 1 from Schwartz and Smith's paper.
 This figure illustrates the mean simulated spot price ($\exp{(\chi_t+\xi_t)}$) and the mean long-term component ($\exp{(\xi)}$), alongside their respective 10th and 90th percentiles.
-Utilizing identical parameters, our results match those of Schwartz and Smith.
-As time approaches infinity, the short-term factor tends towards 0, leading the long-term factor to converge towards the spot price.
+We used the model parameters estimates from Schwartz and Smith (2000).
+As the time approaches infinity, the short-term factor tends to 0, whereas the long-term factor converges to the spot price.

 ![](figures/SS_Figure1.png)